freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 70.1

-A git repository has different branches to help keep track of different versions of your code.
-It's common to have a `main` branch which might be for your production code, and other branches for adding or testings new features.
+A git repository has different branches to help keep track things you are doing to your code.
+It's common to have a `main` branch which might be for your production code, and other branches for adding new features or fixing bugs.
 You are on the `master` branch.
 You can switch to a new branch with `git checkout -b new_branch`.
 Use that command to switch to a new branch named `main`.

 #### HINTS